-As is described in the key findings, land is being consumed in the community at a faster rate than the population is growing.
-In fact, over the past 16 years, Fort Wayne has experienced a 62.7 percent increase in developed land areas while the population increase was calculated at 27.5 percent.
+As is made clear in the key findings, land is being consumed in the community at a faster rate than the population is growing.
 This rapid land consumption is due in large part to the growing number of new homes, and the size of those homes, along with an increase in retail space on a per capita basis.
 As more land is used for construction of homes and retail uses, less is available on a regional basis for other uses such as recreation, or for agricultural production.
 Low-density land consumption is also less efficient and economical.
 One way of using land more efficiently is building in a more compact manner.
 By using smaller building footprints for new construction and retaining open space, compact design leaves undeveloped land open to absorb and filter rainwater.
 Those methods in turn reduce flooding and storm water drainage needs and lower the amount of runoff pollution.
 Furthermore, compact neighborhoods require fewer linear feet of utility lines-like water, sewer, electricity, phone service and others-than dispersed communities do.
 As a result, it is less expensive to provide and maintain many services to compact communities.